-Performance: In 2012, 42,337 thousands of gallons of potable water were used for irrigation of County parks and other green space.
-This was a 16% reduction from 2011.
-The Parks Division is currently taking proactive measures to help minimize the water needs per acre of grass.
+Performance: In 2012, the County used 42,337 thousands of gallons of potable water by water fixtures and 48,923 thousands of gallons of potable water were used for irrigation of County parks and other green space.
+In 2016, 46,972 thousands of gallons of potable water was used by water fixtures and 36,142 thousands of gallons of potable water were used for irrigation of County parks and other green space.
+This is a 2% increase of use by water fixtures and a 26% decrease from use for irrigation.
+The Parks Division continues to take proactive measures to help minimize the water needs per acre of grass.
 Frequently aerating grassy areas and planting grass species best fit for the local environment ensure that a beautiful landscape is created while minimizing water use.